IBM/MAX-Adversarial-Cryptography/README.md

 	- Make a note of the endpoint url
 		- On the left side of the window, click on `Endpoint`
 		- Copy the relevant public or private endpoint.
 [I choose the us-geo private endpoint].
-- In addition setup your [AWS S3 command line](https://aws.amazon.com/cli/)
+- In addition setup your [AWS S3 command line](https://aws.amazon.com/cli/) which can be used to create buckets and/or add files to COS.
    - Export AWS_ACCESS_KEY_ID with your COS `access_key_id` and AWS_SECRET_ACCESS_KEY with your COS `secret_access_key`

 ### Setup IBM CLI & ML CLI